Nat485/nat-lab-intro-to-express-response/README.md

 Test by going to http://localhost:3003/tim-gunn

 **Thought questions**
 - What characters are allowed in a URL?
+Characters that are allowed in the URL are: string, alphabetic characters, numerals, and a few special characters.
-- What happens if you try to create a URL `/tim gunn`
+- What happens if you try to create a URL `/tim gunn`- It will not work because the url cannot contain any spaces.
 - Is there a difference between `/timgunn` and `/TimGunn` and `/tim/gunn`?
+All do not match the string and format what was used in the code for app.get
 - If you have a phrase like `Here's looking at you, kid`, how do you deal with the `'` in `Here's`?
+You leave the apostrophe out since the apostrophe is a reserved character.
+The proper way to write it in the url will be 'Heres'.

 <hr />